Bronya-Rand/DDLC-ModMaker/README.md

 **DISCLAIMER**

-Doki Doki Mod Maker, is a Ren'Py 7.4.2/6.99.12.4 SDK Modification which is not affiliated or supported by RenpyTom.
+Doki Doki Mod Maker, is a Ren'Py 7.4.4/6.99.12.4 SDK Modification which is not affiliated or supported by RenpyTom.
 It is not supported by the official Ren'Py Build, or any Ren'Py channels.
 RenpyTom does not support game modding in general and will not provide support for this Ren'Py Modification.

 Doki Doki Mod Maker is a unofficial Doki Doki Literature Club Mod Maker which is unaffiliated by Team Salvato.
 Dan Salvato or anyone in Team Salvato does not endorse Doki Doki Mod Maker.

 Although Doki Doki Mod Maker can be used to run any other Ren'Py games/mods other than DDLC, **do not attempt to modify Doki Doki Mod Maker in a way for modding other games without developer permission** as it can violate Intellectual Property Guidelines.
 Please note that the creator of this tool will not provide support for modifications outside of Doki Doki Literature Club.

-For the purposes of LGPL compliance, all source code that Doki Doki Mod Maker and the Ren'Py SDK depends on is located in one of the following repositories:
+For the purposes of LGPL compliance, all source code that Doki Doki Mod Maker for this branch and the related Ren'Py SDK depends on is located in one of the following repositories:

 * https://github.com/renpy/renpy (Ren'Py)